hqdNotional/real-cases/update-worker-node-version-docker-swarm-ansible/README.md

-# Setup docker swarm using ansible
+# Update docker version with ansible
 This is a demonstration of using terraform to setup docker swarm using ansible

 ## 1. Prerequisites